spectrocloud/librarium/content/docs/12.1-tenant-settings/30-login-banner.md

 <WarningBox>

 The login banner message is only accessible when users attempt to log in to Palette through the tenant URL.
 Using the default Palette SaaS login URL of `https://console.spectrocloud.com` will not display the login banner message.
-Users of self-hosted Palette use the login URL defined during the Palette installation.
+Users of self-hosted Palette use the tenant URL defined during the Palette installation.

 </WarningBox>